stevedekorte/lua_ios/README.md

 lua_ios
 ======

-lua_ios is a lightweight MIT licensed lua game engine alternative to frameworks like Corona or Moai.
+lua_ios is a lightweight lua game engine alternative to frameworks like Corona or Moai.
 It includes LuaJIT and bindings for:

 	OpenGLES
 	luasocket